AliceNLL/Pathfinder-group/Character building stuff/Character Building/Equipment/Blade of the Black Sovereign.md

 ---
-title: "Blade of the Black Sovereign"
+title: Blade of the Black Sovereign
-noteType: ":luggage:"
+noteType: weapons
+aliases:
-aliases: "Blade of the Black Sovereign"
+  - Blade of the Black Sovereign
 foundryId: Item.NHuuCARbI5cQy7UM
 tags:
   - Item
+  - Unique
+Level: 15
 ---

 # Blade of the Black Sovereign